robertherdzik/SkrybaMD/README.md

 ### Base
 Run script using terminal in the directory of previously defined files (`doc_shape.txt` and content subjects .md files).

-`$ SkrybaMD MySuperDocumentation`  - if you have installed SkrybaMD globally 🌍
+`$ SkrybaMD generate MySuperDocumentation`  - if you have installed SkrybaMD globally 🌍

 or

-`$ ./SkrybaMD MySuperDocumentation` - if you have SkrybaMD script in the current directory 🏠
+`$ ./SkrybaMD generate MySuperDocumentation` - if you have SkrybaMD script in the current directory 🏠

 You will find markdown generated `MySuperDocumentation.md` file in the same directory 💥

 ### Define custom relative path for output file
 Skryba by default is taking the same directory for creating output file as `doc_shape.txt` has, but you can specify your own path for the outpuf using `-o` option (see `--help` for more info).

-`$ SkrybaMD -o ../Documentations/MySuperDocumentation`
+`$ SkrybaMD output --path ./Documentations/MySuperDocumentation`

 ENJOY 🙌